top of page

 Exhibition

-Exhibition Packages include the following:
+Exhibition Packages are charged at £2,000 plus VAT and include the following:

 • 3m x 2m exhibition table top area supplied with chairs, table and power supply